SergioOyaga/AntColonyAlgorithmExamples/src/main/java/org/soyaga/examples/TSP/DenseMatrices/README.md

 # DenseMatrices
-Solving the Travel Salesman Problem (TSP) using dense Arrays as base structure to store information.
+Solving the Traveling Salesman Problem (TSP) using dense arrays as the base structure to store information.

 <table>
   <tr>